sayar/fullstack-training-kit/HOLs/HOL-NodejsDocumentDB/documentdb-nodejs-application.md

 ## Step 7: Deploy your application to Azure Websites

 1. If you haven't already, enable a git repository for your Azure Website.
-You can find instructions on how to do this [here](web-sites-publish-source-control-git.md#step4).

 2. Add your Azure Website as a git remote.